dymaczew/fs20icam/LabGuides/Exercise2/README.md

 ### 7. Copy the config file to the managed cluster (Remember to change the port number to one matching your environment instance)

 Kubernetes data collector media has already been extracted to /home/localuser/install/app_mgmt_k8sdc.
 In this step, you are going to copy the configpack into the same directory as the kubernetes data collector.
+If you have a Windows workstation, you can also use your favorite SCP tool like Filezilla or WinSCP.

 ```
 scp -P <port> ibm-cloud-apm-dc-configpack.tar  localuser@services-uscentral.skytap.com:/home/localuser/install/app_mgmt_k8sdc